giwajossy/wordApp/README.md

 ## Word App - v1
 ---

-For creative writers, songwriters, rappers, and poets struggling with writer's block, WordApp saves you a ton of stress by suggesting related words, rhymes, synonyms, or antonyms, as quickly as possible.
+For creative writers, songwriters, rappers, and poets struggling with writer's block, WordApp saves you a ton of stress by suggesting related words, rhymes, synonyms, or antonyms as accurately as possible.

+The *Rhymes* constraint, for instance, requires that the results are pronounced similarly to the user's entry.
+If the string of characters doesn't have a known pronunciation, the system will make its best guess using a text-to-phonemes algorithm.

 [Live Demo](https://intense-mountain-91161.herokuapp.com/)